google/GoogleSignIn-iOS/Samples/Swift/AppAttestExample/README.md

 This example app shows how you might hide your web API key and debug token (used during CI; AppCheckCore manages the debug token running locally in the simulator).
 Both of these are required.
-Inside the `Secrets/` directory, we include a placeholder secrets entitled `AppCheckDefaultSecrets.xcconfig`.
-We have also set that as a configuration file for the project as well, which means that it will be used to find the web API key during debug builds on the simulator (for example).
-You can either make a new file to fill in the stubbed data in `AppCheckDefaultSecrets.xcconfig` (which will require that you update where the projects finds its configurations), or you can fill in the data in
+Inside the `Secrets/` directory, we include a placeholder file entitled `AppCheckDefaultSecrets.xcconfig`.
+We have also set that as a configuration file for the project, which means that it will be used to find the web API key during debug builds on the simulator (for example).
+You can either make a new file to fill in the stubbed data in `AppCheckDefaultSecrets.xcconfig` (which will require that you update where the projects finds its configurations), or you can add your API key there yourself.
+Do make sure that you do not commit this API key, or you will risk exposing this information on your repository.

 In builds running under continuous integration, make sure to use environment variables and `AppCheckSecretReader.swift` will find your web API key and debug